Hyperdimensional Computing aka Vector Symbolic Architectures

 [<PES> + noise]

-where noise is a vector uncorrelated with any other vector in our model.
-If we like, we can get a perfect reproduction of the representation <PES> by passing this noisy vector through a cleanup memory.
-More important, though, is that we have correctly answered the question 'What is the dollar of Mexico?' with the answer Peso, without the need for decomposing or extracting any of the components of the encoded representation, as we would with a traditional computational model based on data structures and pointers.
+where noise is a vector uncorrelated with any other vector present in an item memory.
+If we like, we can get a perfect reproduction of the representation <PES> by passing this noisy vector through the item memory.
+More important, though, is that we have correctly answered the question 'What is the dollar of Mexico?' with the answer Peso, without the need for decomposing or extracting any of the elements of the encoded representation, as we would with a traditional computational model based on data structures and pointers.

 Applications

 Because of the generality of the role/filler mechanism, HD/VSA can be applied to a variety of tasks.
-Recent applications have included solutions to intelligence tests [11] and graph isomorphisms [12], as well as a behavior-based robotics [13] and the representation of word meaning and order in natural language [14].
+Applications have included solutions to intelligence tests [11] and graph isomorphisms [12], as well as a behavior-based robotics [13] and the representation of word meaning and order in natural language [14].
+A comprehensive survey covering all application areas of HD/VSA can be found in [18].

 Literature